-While it's a great idea to blanch broccoli florets before putting out for snacks, it's not such a great idea to boil broccoli until cooked through.
-Once the color peaks during boiling, it quickly begins to fade, leaving you with some sad, gray vegetables by the time they're cooked.
+While it's a great idea to blanch broccoli florets before putting them out for snacks, it's a great idea to boil broccoli when cooked through.
+Unfortunately, once the color peaks during boiling, it quickly begins to fade, leaving you with some sad, gray vegetables by the time they're cooked.

-Boiling for long periods of time almost guarantees soggy vegetables, so keep boiling times short, and be sure to shock your vegetables after blanching.
+Boiling for long periods almost guarantees soggy vegetables, so keep boiling times short, and be sure to shock your vegetables after blanching.

 Mistake #2 My Food is Gray!

-You blanch your spinach for about fifteen seconds, just enough for it to turn a bright and beautiful green.
-Then, you fish it out with a strainer, wander off to check the mail and then come back to a pile of dark green-ish gray-colored spinach.
+You blanch your spinach for about fifteen seconds, just enough to turn a bright and beautiful green.
+Then, you fish it out with a strainer, wander off to check the mail and return to a pile of dark green-ish gray-colored spinach.
 What happened?

 The culprit, in this case, is carryover cooking.
-We’re used to thinking about carryover cooking when roasting, and we generally remember to take our food out of the oven before it reaches the target temperature, letting it coast to doneness while resting.
+Of course, we're used to thinking about carryover cooking when roasting.
+We generally remember to take our food out of the oven before it reaches the target temperature, letting it coast to doneness while resting.

 Mistake #3 My Homemade Fettuccine Disintegrated!

-Never forget that boiling is an extremely aggressive cooking process.
+Remember that boiling is a highly aggressive cooking process.
 The water is very hot and boiling most intensely in the pot.

 Foods are bound to get banged up.
-When cooking boxed pasta, this is not a problem.
-The agitation keeps the food moving, and semolina can certainly stand up to the rough treatment.
+However, when cooking boxed pasta, this is fine.
+The agitation keeps the food moving, and semolina can withstand the rough treatment.

-As Emeril is always so fond of saying, "The knob goes from high to low for a reason.
+Emeril is always fond of saying, "The knob goes from high to low for a reason.
 Use it!"

-Handmade and refrigerated pastas are more delicate than dried pastas, so they require more gentle treatment.
-Cook these pastas and other more delicate foods such as dumplings at a gentle, rather than a full, boil.
+Handmade and refrigerated pasta is more delicate than dried pasta, requiring more gentle treatment.
+Cook this pasta and other more delicate foods, such as dumplings, at a gentle, rather than a full, boil.

-This has been a pretty exhaustive look at poaching, simmering and boiling.
-I bet you had no idea that these methods are so different from each other, even though they all involve submersing food in liquid.
+This has been an exhaustive look at poaching, simmering, and boiling.
+I bet you had no idea that these methods are so different from each other, even though they all involve submerging food in liquid.
 It can be a bit confusing.

-Just keep in mind that, on the roughness scale, poaching is at the very low end at "delicate," simmering falls somewhere in the middle and takes a longer time, and boiling is at the high end and is a relatively short cooking process.
+Just keep in mind that, on the roughness scale, poaching is at the shallow end at "delicate," simmering falls somewhere in the middle and takes a longer time, and boiling is at the high end and is a relatively short cooking process.

 Remember that poaching lends itself to lean meats and fish while simmering (stewing/braising) is a better technique for tough, fatty meats.

-Boiling is generally used for re-hydration of dried foods, such as boxed pasta, rice and other grains.
+Boiling is generally used to rehydrate dried foods, such as boxed pasta, rice, and other grains.
 And when blanching, a form of boiling, make sure to shock the blanched foods in an ice bath.